Defining Public Humanities

 Our programs and projects manifest our definition of the public humanities.
 Students and faculty have reinterpreted historic houses, worked with communities to preserve and present their past, curated artists in site-specific work, organized museum exhibitions, and helped reshape government cultural policy.
 Through such projects, participants enact public humanities on a local level and shape the larger field by exploring the methods and impact of community-based cultural work.

 In addition to exhibitions and public programs, the Center uses digital and print publications to disseminate findings from its educational and hands-on initiatives and to help shape best practices in the field.
 Faculty and fellows of the Brown Center for Public Humanities regularly present at professional conferences and publish in Oral History Review, Curator: The Museum Journal, Museums, Public Historian, and History News, as well as other journals.
-The Center also circulates a weekly paper with news of interest to public humanities students and professionals.
-Subscribe to the Public Humanities Weekly.
+The Center's blog addresses these issues; so too does Steven Lubar's blog, On Public Humanities.
+The Center circulates a weekly paper with news of interest to public humanities students and professionals, the Public Humanities Weekly.

 The Center is a cosponsor of a new book series, Humanities and Public Life, published by the University of Iowa Press.
 The Obermann Center for Advanced Studies at the University of Iowa also supports the series; The Obermann Center’s director, Teresa Mangum, and Anne Valk from the Brown Center for Public Humanities serve as series editors.
 The Humanities and Public Life series spotlights the work of artists, scholars, and activists immersed in publicly engaged projects in which the humanities, arts, and culture inspire community building and civic change.
 The Humanities and Public Life series meets a pressing need of current and future publicly engaged scholars and partners: documentation of projects that model rigorous work, critical thinking about best practices, and strategies for assessing the value and impact of public art, design, and scholarship.